jrscorca/EnvoyCoffee/README.md

 - **Image Caching**: Smart image loading with disk caching to reduce network requests as well as task deduplication.
 - **Location Integration**: Maps integration for directions to coffee shops
 - **Modern UI**: Clean, card-based design using SwiftUI
+- Note: I could not find 'price' in Foursquare API response.
+Also, cursor pagination ends after about 10 pages.
 ## Architecture

 The application follows the MVVM (Model-View-ViewModel) architecture pattern with a clean separation of concerns and a layered approach: